 Plate A introduces the discourse of the migration of ancient divinities in the geographical and cultural area which has at its centre the Mediterranean, suggestively relating it with a genealogical line, the flourishing family tree of the gens Tornabuoni, a model Medicean family of the Renaissance.

 Plate B illustrates the relationships between Man and the Cosmos during the transition from the Middle Ages to the Modern era, showing two paths, one governed by the celestial powers that control the lives of Man, and vice-versa, one that demonstrates man’s control over the world.

 The cosmos is the universe represented, measured, and conquered by the techne which in Plate C is the new way to knowledge and orientation, although it reveals by contrast its potential for destruction.
-After the A, B, and C group, begin the detailed routes of the panels of the Atlas, heralded in the opening plates.
+The A, B and C group is followed by a detailed and chronological analysis of the routes through of the Atlas heralded in the opening plates.
 Plate 1, indeed, presents once again the theme of astrological representation and orientation, considered in the light of reading and decoding: the chosen medium is hepatoscopy, a method of divination practiced from Babylonia to Etruria.

 Interpretive essay of Plate C in the Mnemosyne Atlas